conduitio-labs/conduit-connector-redshift/README.md

 ## Testing

 Run `make test` to run all unit and integration tests.
-To run the integration test, set the Amazon Redshift database URL to the environment variables as an `REDSHIFT_URL`.
+To run the integration test, set the Amazon Redshift database DSN to the environment variables as an `REDSHIFT_DSN`.